-After storm’s miss, Louisiana and Texas brace for hurricane round two — Laura
+After storm’s miss, Louisiana and Texas brace for hurricane round two: Laura

 “It’s ridiculous,” she said of the crossover between hurricane season and the pandemic.
 “Hopefully the storm will wash it all away.”

-By Monday afternoon, the sky remained mostly dry, and the city’s street flooding website had no listed reports, unusual in a place that floods even during typical rainstorms.
+By Monday, the sky remained mostly dry, and the city’s street flooding website had no reports, unusual in a place that floods even during typical rainstorms.

-Edwards encouraged Louisianans to use the time afforded by Marco’s weakening to continue to prepare for Laura.
+Gov. Edwards encouraged Louisianans to use the time afforded by Marco’s weakening to continue to prepare for Laura.

 In the Lake Shores neighborhood, Kelly Alfortish, 48, and her husband Tim Alfortish, 50, spent the afternoon cleaning out their shed, having already completed their preparations in advance of Marco.

-The global pandemic has changed their stance on hurricane decision-making, Tim Alfortish said.
+The pandemic has changed their stance on hurricane decision-making, Tim Alfortish said.

 “Even if we had a Category 3 storm, I’d be more inclined to ride it out at home now,” he said.
 “I’d rather stick it out here than deal with everything going on elsewhere.”